Grandma’s Irish Cake

 • Add wet into the dry until evenly moistened throughout.
 Do not mix beyond this.
 Repeat, do not overmix.
 Be tender to get tender!

 • Place batter in buttered loaf pan.
 Smooth out a bit with the back of a spoon.
+Or, gently shake the pan back-and-forth to even out the batter.

 • Cut a line down the length of the loaf with a sharp knife.
 (Lets the fairies out.)

-• Cut a slice and enjoy with butter.
+• Cut a slice and enjoy with good butter.
 You'll have a loaf that is slightly crusty on the outside, but with a tender inside.
 Just like grandma, by the way.

 Notes